madeinua/source-merge/readme.md

   - Python, Shell, Ruby (`# ...`)
   - HTML, XML (`<!-- ... -->`)
 - **Dynamic Output Naming:** Generates an output file name with a timestamp, ensuring unique merged files.
-- **AI-Powered Code Assistance:** The merged output can be fed into GPT-based tools (such as [ChatGPT](https://chat.openai.com)) to help clarify, improve, or extend your code while preserving context.

 ## Installation